emidah/co2-finder/README.md

 The application will be live at http://localhost:5000

-Note that currently the csv download addresses are set to localhost to not create unnecessary requests to the api.
+Note that the application will not make real api calls in non-production environments.

 ## How does it work